-Chad Uhl is an undergraduate student at the University of Kansas.
-His undergraduate career began with Computer Science and has somehow ended with two degrees in Classics and several pending applications to Classics graduate programs both domestic and abroad.
+Chad Uhl is currently an undergraduate student at the University of Kansas.
+Although he originally came to KU to study Computer Science, he has somehow ended up graduating with degrees in Classical Languages and Classical Antiquity.
+Chad will be pursuing an MA in Classics this fall at KU.
 His central research interests are intertextuality among Augustan Age poets, conceptions of time and eternity in the ancient world, and digital humanities.
-Chad is currently writing his undergraduate honors thesis entitled “Movement and Stasis in Vergil’s Aeneid” and will present a form of this paper at the 2018 annual CAMWS meeting in Albuquerque.
+Chad is currently writing his undergraduate honors thesis entitled “Movement and Stasis in Vergil’s Aeneid.”

 Uhl, C. 2018.
 “Conflating Piety and Justice in Euripides’ Orestes.”
 Berkeley Undergraduate Journal for Classics.
 Permalink: https://escholarship.org/uc/item/3cp3b1xm